pinting/oraculum/README.md

 ### 2. Constants: a graph over the gaps in a string

 Take the constant `tiger`.
-Put a node at every position in it - before the `t`, between each pair of letters, after the `r`.
+Put a node at every position in it: before the `t`, between each pair of letters, after the `r`.
 Six nodes for five characters, because `tiger` is ASCII: positions are byte offsets, so a multi-byte character spans several nodes rather than one.
 Then draw an edge from $i$ to $j$ whenever some vocabulary token spells exactly the characters between them.

 A **path from 0 to 5 is one way of spelling `tiger`** and every way appears as a path.
 So this graph *is* $c^{-1}(\{\texttt{tiger}\})$, drawn out.
 It is acyclic because every edge moves right and it has one accepting node, the last one.